 A quarter of all trash currently found in D.C.’s local rivers is expanded polystyrene (EPS) foam, often referred to as Styrofoam.
 The Sustainable DC Omnibus Act of 2013, introduced by Mayor Gray, prevents D.C. eateries from using EPS foam.
 Banning EPS foam at the source prevents it from harming our rivers.
+The D.C.
+Council voted to approve the ban on July 14, 2014.

 The chapter used the hashtag #BanTheFoamDC on Twitter and Facebook to identify EPS foam throughout the city, both in restaurants and trash found on the river.
 The chapter asked its members and supporters to visit banthefoam.org where they could tweet their councilmember to vote in favor of the bill.